-- A valid passport for the next 6 months.
+- A passport with validity for the next 6 months, preferably.

-- Letter from you, signed by you and on company letterhead describing in detail the employee's work duties, your business standing, market conditions and why you want this worker's visa extended.
+- Letter of support signed by the company describing the employee's work duties, the education requirements for the role, your business standing, market conditions, and why you intend to hire this individual.